 International Law in Action: A Guide to the International Courts and Tribunals in The Hague

-This course hosted by Coursera and facilitated by the University of Leiden started on 14 March 2016.
+This course hosted by Coursera and facilitated by the University of Leiden starts on 1 August 2016.
 It offers students the opportunity to acquire a better understanding of the functions and features of the courts and tribunals present in The Hague.
 Students will gain insights about the mandate and functionality of the International Criminal Court (ICJ) and its potential to contribute to global justice.
 The course, which focuses primarily on aspects of International Law, has a full duration of 5 weeks with one final exam at the end for those who want to obtain a paid certificate.

 Essentials of Nonprofit Strategy

 While this course is not a human rights course per se it can empower future leaders to achieve successes with their projects and ideas.
 The course, which starts on 15 March claims to, help students to “develop successful strategies to achieve” organizational goals “and make strides towards meaningful impact.”
 The course is facilitated by Paul Brest (Stanford Law School), who is the former President of Hewlett Foundation.
 To receive a Statement of Accomplishment, you will need to complete 4 out of the 6 weekly assignments.
 This course is not available at the moment but might be rerun in the future.